Liu Bocheng: Commander of the CCP Army

 Liu grew to oppose the leadership of Bo and Braun later, after the Red Army began to suffer repeated defeats.
 In the Red Army's endeavour against the KMT's Fifth Encirclement Campaign, Liu was demoted to Chief of Staff of the 5th Field Army following his dissidence with Bo and Braun.
 Bo and Braun led by way of doctrine and extremism, and the Red Army waged a face-to-face general war against the better-equipped and larger KMT army.
 Failure was inevitable; the CCP had to retreat from its territory to seek refuge, marking the beginning of the Long March.

 During the Long March, near the end of 1934, Liu was reappointed as Chief of the General Staff of the Red Army and commander of Central Column, which consisted of the majority of the CCP senior leaders, such as Bo, Braun, Zhou and Mao.
 Liu led the army across the Wu River and took control of Zunyi, a county of Guizhou province.
 It was in this small city that the famous Zunyi Conference was held in January 1935.
 During this conference, Liu and most of the attendees showed their support for Mao.

 As a result of this conference, Bo, who was then Braun's command in military, was replaced by a new three-man team consisting of Mao, Zhou and Wang Jiaxiang.
 Later on, Liu assisted Mao and Zhu across the Red Water River four times.
 Liu himself led troops in the takeover of the Jiaopin ferry, securing the route across the Jinsha River for the major troops.
-In May, Liu was appointed commander of avant-courier army and worked with commissar Nie Rongzhen on securing the route for the remaining troops.
+In May, Liu was appointed commander of the vanguard and worked with commissar Nie Rongzhen on securing the route for the remaining troops.
 When his army entered the ethnic settlement areas, Liu pledged brotherhood with Xiao Yedan, a chieftain of the local Yi ethnicity, which significantly reduced the minorities' hostility towards the CCP.
 Liu then led the 1st Division of the Red Army across the Dadu River, where Chiang plotted to have the CCP armies annihilated, in the same manner as Shi Dakai and his army's road to perdition almost a century before.